bazelbuild/bazel/site/docs/skylark/aspects.md

 The simplest way to apply an aspect is from the command line using the [`--aspects`](../command-line-reference.html#flag--aspects) argument.
-Assuming the rule above were defined in a file named `print.bzl` this:
+Assuming the aspect above were defined in a file named `print.bzl`
+this:

 ```bash
 bazel build //MyExample:example --aspects print.bzl%print_aspect